With such a busy schedule, you might not have time to volunteer at the animal shelter.

 Don't forget to add me as a friend so you'll see the adoptable dogs in your feed.

-For bonus points, share this article on Facebook so your friends can help shelter dogs find homes, too.
+For bonus points, share this article so your friends can help rescue dogs with their phones, too.